GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

         if ( text ) fputs(text,(FILE *)f);
     }

-C++ code can explicitly request to be provided with a daScript context, by adding the `Context` type argument.
+C++ code can explicitly request to be provided with a Daslang context, by adding the `Context` type argument.
-Making it last argument of the function makes context substitution transparent for daScript code, i.e. it can simply call::
+Making it last argument of the function makes context substitution transparent for Daslang code, i.e. it can simply call::

     fprint(f, "boo")    // current context with be provided transparently

-daScript strings are very similar to C++ ``char *``, however null also indicates empty string.
+Daslang strings are very similar to C++ ``char *``, however null also indicates empty string.
 That's the reason the `fputs` only occurs if text is not null in the example above.

 Let's look at another integration example from the builtin `math` module::